RULE

 BLOCKING BELOW THE WAIST CLARIFICATIONS

-This memo will clarify two issues that have surfaced this Summer following the rule changes related to blocking below the waist:
+This memo will clarify some issues that have surfaced following the rule changes related to blocking below the waist.

 2 – The neutral zone is expanded one yard beyond the line of scrimmage for the purposes of defining the tackle box for the linemen who are in the tackle box and legally allowed to block below the waist.
 Those linemen can go forward up to a yard beyond the neutral zone and still be considered in the tackle box when they block.
 There have been questions about the backs who come forward into the line to block.
 Those backs who are legally allowed to block below the waist in the tackle box will also get that leeway up to a yard beyond the neutral zone for their blocks, which must be 10‑2 if below the waist.